Travelling in East Africa

 A valid driver’s licence is required for driving in any of the Partner States.

 Ensure that your car is insured before you travel, with a valid sticker displayed on your vehicle as proof of insurance (seek advice from your insurer on the available insurance options).
-Also make sure you carry an original copy of your car Log Book or at the very least, a photocopy.
+Also make sure you carry an original copy of your car Log Book or at the very least, a certified photocopy.

 Ports of entry (applies to road transport only*)